Watchdog investigator files lawsuit over parole board case

 A spokeswoman for Westfall’s office declined comment.

 The lawsuit is the latest development in a controversy that’s been simmering for nearly a year.
-Westfall’s office has been investigating the parole board since last spring, when since prosecutors and victims’ families across the state began raising concerns about the handling of a number of high-profile cases.
+Westfall’s office has been investigating the parole board since last spring, when prosecutors and victims’ families across the state began raising concerns about the handling of a number of high-profile cases.

 Recently, differences between a draft version and a much shorter final version of a report about the case of one of the inmates, Vincent Martin, sparked allegations that the watchdog’s findings, at least in that matter, had been sanitized for political reasons.
 Parole board members are gubernatorial appointees.